JohnGaltJD/Solo-Olympus/HOSTING.md

-# Hosting Guide for Family Mount Olympus Bank
+# Hosting Guide for Mount Olympus Treasury

-This guide provides instructions for hosting your Family Mount Olympus Bank application online so your family can access it from any device.
+This guide provides instructions for hosting your Mount Olympus Treasury application online so your family can access it from any device.

 ## Option 1: Using Your Existing Domain (Recommended)